 St. Michael’s Tower

 One of the essential symbols of Bratislava, St. Michael’s Tower is the only gate that has been preserved out for four gateways for entering the fortified medieval city.
 The tower currently exhibits weaponry and the city fortifications.
 You’ll also find a ‘zero kilometer,’ which counts the distance of selected cities in the world from Bratislava.

 Also known as House No. 11 located at the corner of Ventúrska and Prepoštská Streets, this elegant, strictly Classicist-style palace was built at the behest of Count Francis Zichy in 1775.
 It now hosts several ceremonies and celebrations.

-Right beside Zichy’s palace is House no. 10, a Baroque-style Pállfy’s Palace, which was rebuilt from an old house in 1747.
+Right beside Zichy’s palace is House no. 10, a Baroque-style Pállfy’s Palace was rebuilt from an old house in 1747.
 Wolfgang Amadeus Mozart performed a concert in this palace.

 St. Martin’s Cathedral

 It is the largest, oldest and most remarkable church in Bratislava from the 14th century.
 The cathedral was a coronation church between 1563 and 1830.

 One of the Old Town’s liveliest places can be found at the crossroads of the Fisherman’s Gate and Panská and Laurinská Streets.
 You can watch street musicians or take a picture with the quirky statues of Čumil or Schöner Náci.

 Built in almost square dimensions, Main Square has always been the main market place throughout Bratislava’s history.
 It is an area for public gatherings, welcoming ceremonies to sovereigns and renowned personalities.